New York State Department of Health: Most up-to-date information from Governor Cuomo on available resources and coronavirus news.

 New York Hall of Science: Free, fun, at-home resources which will encourage open-ended exploration, imaginative learning, personal relevance, deep engagement and delight for all age ranges.

-New York Public Library: Offers remote learning resources for children and teens including academic support, reading resources, and engaging activities to do at home.
+New York Public Library: A limited reopening starts July 13, with grab-and-go service at eight library locations.
+Remote learning resources for children and teens including academic support, reading resources, and engaging activities to do at home are also available.

 New York Times Learning Network: The New York Times is supplying activities for students including writing prompts and multimedia challenges – suitable for middle school and college students.